udexon/GEISHA/G0_Jitsi_Meet.md

 The hype for artificial intelligence peaked briefly when Alpha Go defeated human Go player Lee Sedol in 2016.

-Are we still on course to "Technological Singularity" (TechSing)?
-(We have decided to use TechSing as the abbreviation for "Technological Singularity" to avoid confusion with the increasingly popular programming langauge TypeScript.)
+- Are we still on course to "Technological Singularity" (TechSing)?

+_(We have decided to use TechSing as the abbreviation for "Technological Singularity" to avoid confusion with the increasingly popular programming langauge TypeScript.)_

-How is TechSing relevant to day to day programming activities of us mere mortal programmers?
+- How is TechSing relevant to day to day programming activities of us mere mortal programmers?

+We believe we have conceived a rigourous and measurable model for human level artificial intelligence (HLAI), which may be used to incrementally construct HLAI, and beyond, based on ordinary code written by mortal programmers on a daily basis.